oldstager/vimrc/README.md

 # My **vimrc**

 This is my $HOME/.vim/vimrc file.
-The contents of `$HOME/.vim` file is:
+The contents of `$HOME/.vim` directory is:

 ```bash
 .